SambhavMishra/Mini-Project-VI-Semester/Read.md

 This is the repository for mini project VI semester.
 The group members are:
-Sambhav Mishra
+Sambhav Mishra \n
-Harsh Sharma
+Harsh Sharma \n
-Harshita Goydani
+Harshita Goydani \n
 Jatin Agrawal